All the World's a Stage

 I decided not to dress up, but not to dress down either.
 As an actress whose face was starting to become known, I felt the need to always present smartly in case I was recognised.
 I knew that many young women seemed to prefer wearing trousers or jeans, but that wasn't my style.
 Finally I decided on a smart grey skirt and a silk blouse.
 I wore stockings and three-inch heels, plus one of my silk slips, not just because it made the skirt hang better but because I liked the feel of it against my skin.
 I took extra care with my makeup and hair, almost as if I was going on a first date.

-Reggie arrived about two o'clock on Saturday, carrying a beautiful bunch of flowers.
+Reggie arrived at about two o'clock on Saturday, carrying a beautiful bunch of flowers.
 The look on his face when he saw me told me all I needed to know.
 We greeted each other with a kiss on the cheek; the moment I felt his lips on my skin I knew that the old magic was still there and I think he did too.
 Reggie could only stay for a couple of hours, so I wasted no time serving us the meal I had cooked, and while we sat down to eat it we talked.

 After a few mouthfuls of the roast lamb and vegetables, he complimented me on my cooking.